What does it take to be admitted to Saint Michael's College?

 If you would like to send Saint Michael's your official score report, be sure to list our code, 3757, on your SAT registration form or 4312 on your ACT registration form.

-If I choose to submit standardized test scores (SAT Reasoning Test or ACT with Writing) how will they be used in admission decisions?
+If I choose to submit standardized test scores (SAT or ACT) how will they be used in admission decisions?

 Submitting test scores is an option.
 Applicants will be asked if they wish to have their test scores considered.
-If the question is answered in the affirmative or left blank the submitted SAT/ACTscores will be used in the admission process as one of several factors.
-For information on the criteria considered in admission decisions, please consult our How Decisions Are Made tab.
+If the question is answered in the affirmative or left blank the submitted SAT/ACT scores will be used in the admission process as one of several factors.

 How do I know if I should submit my scores?

-If a student believes that the test scores provide further evidence of academic ability, he/she is encouraged to submit those scores.
+If a student believes that the test scores provide further evidence of academic ability, they are encouraged to submit those scores.
 If a student does not feel that the SAT or ACT scores accurately reflect academic performance and/or ability, the student should not submit them.

 Will Saint Michael's accept the ACT (American College Test)?